seomoz/qless-core/README.md

 configuration options that `qless` is meant to support:

 1. `heartbeat` (60) --
-	The default heartbeat in seconds for implicitly-created queues
+	The default heartbeat in seconds for queues
 1. `stats-history` (30) --
 	The number of days to store summary stats
 1. `histogram-history` (7) --